tessercat/daoistic-web/blog/entries/setting-the-bar.md

 Knowledgeable, ambitious,
 argumentative, eloquent,
 people know they’re talented,
-but even an enlightened master doesn’t ask much of apprentices.
+but an enlightened master
+doesn’t ask much of apprentices.

-Since a decadent society is abusive, out of touch with changing times, teachers are tyrants, but a healthy society doesn't have to control people.
+Since a decadent society is abusive, out of touch with changing times, its teachers are tyrants, but a healthy society doesn't have to control people.